openshift/enhancements/enhancements/installer/component-selection.md

 `capability.openshift.io/name=$exclusions` and listed in the `exclude` section, or are not listed and the `default` setting is `exclude`.

-If a resource participates in multiple capabilities, it should specify all capabilities as comma separated values in the annotation(e.g. `capability.openshift.io/name=console+monitoring`).
+If a resource participates in multiple capabilities, it should specify all capabilities as plus-sign separated values in the annotation(e.g. `capability.openshift.io/name=console+monitoring`).
 The resource will only be included if all the capabilities on the resource are enabled.
 This allows a component to define a `ServiceMonitor` which is part of both the `Monitoring` capability and the `Foo` capability.
 If